SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 called **results**, Soar learns a new rule and immediately adds it to production memory.
-In future similar situations, the new chunk will fire and create the appropriate results in a single step, which eliminates the need to spawn another subgoal to perform similar problem- solving.
+In future similar situations, the new chunk will fire and create the appropriate results in a single step, which eliminates the need to spawn another subgoal to perform similar problem-solving.
 In other words, rather than contemplating and figuring out what to do, the agent immediately knows what to do.